-Regional Greenhouse Gas Initiative an Initiative of the Northeast and Mid-Atlantic States of the U.S.

-If a verifier determines that the quantity of lying dead wood following salvage harvest is commensurate with recruitment from standing dead trees, the project must maintain (or demonstrate ongoing progress toward) an average of at least two (2) metric tons of carbon (C) per acre in standing dead wood,

-If a verifier determines that the quantity of lying dead wood following harvest is not commensurate with recruitment from standing dead trees, the project must maintain (or demonstrate ongoing progress toward) an average of at least four (4) metric tons of carbon (C) per acre in standing dead wood,
+Regional Greenhouse Gas Initiative an Initiative of the Northeast and Mid-Atlantic States of the U.S. trees, the project must maintain (or demonstrate ongoing progress toward) an average of at least two (2) metric tons of carbon (C) per acre in standing dead wood, If a verifier determines that the quantity of lying dead wood following harvest is not commensurate with recruitment from standing dead trees, the project must maintain (or demonstrate ongoing progress toward) an average of at least four (4) metric tons of carbon (C) per acre in standing dead wood.
 Standing dead wood may be evenly or unevenly distributed throughout the portion of the Project Area subject to salvage harvesting, as long as the appropriate minimum average tonnage per acre requirement is met.
 This requirement must be met for a period of 30 years following the salvage harvest.
-After 30 years, the portion of the Project Area subject to salvage harvesting must meet the requirements for portions that have not recently undergone salvage harvesting (described above).
+After 30 years, the portion of the Project Area subject to salvage harvesting must meet the requirements for portions that have not recently undergone salvage